How to interview someone for publication/airing

 Day of the interview:

 During the day of the interview, it is important to keep a formal appearance depending on whether you are face-to-face or in a video meeting (this does not apply to phone call meetings), so when you are meeting the interviewee, you should most likely wear something professional.
-Try to wear conservative clothing:
+Professional clothing usually consists of strong, bold colors, though it is fine to wear patterns that are not too busy or distracting.
+For women, clothing should cover from the shoulders to at least the knees.
+For men, it is typically best to wear a blazer, with an optional tie or bowtie.

 Avoid wearing distracting clothing: